 Governor Ehrlich has authored five books - Turn This Car Around (2011/BenBella), America: Hope for Change (2013/Post Hill Press), Turning Point (2015/Select Books), Bet You Didn't See That One Coming (2017/Post Hill Press), and Original, Unconventional, & Inconvenient: Donald J. Trump and his MAGA Movement (2021/Post Hill Press).
 In addition to his books, his columns have regularly appeared in The Western Journal, The Washington Examiner, The Washington Post, The Weekly Standard, and National Review Online.

 Governor Ehrlich is married to Kendel Sibiski Ehrlich, the former Deputy Director of the President's Office of National Drug Control Policy, former Director of Sex Offender Sentencing, Monitoring, Apprehending, Registering, and Trafficing (SMART), and Acting Deputy Director of The Bureau of Justice Assistance.
 She is also a former public defender, drug court prosecutor, and corporate attorney.
-The Ehrlichs have two sons - Drew (a football and baseball player at Washington & Jefferson College) and Joshua (a three-sport athlete at Broadneck High School in Arnold, Maryland).
+The Ehrlichs have two sons - Drew (a senior and football captain at Washington & Jefferson College) and Joshua (a redshirt freshman quarterback at Marist College in NY ).
 They have been active in a wide variety of charitable activities, most notably the Maryland Chapter of the Cystic Fibrosis Foundation, where Kendel Ehrlich is a past board chair.

 Together, the Ehrlich’s host the weekly podcast “Bottom Line with Bob and Kendel Ehrlich.”